Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 When the cauldron is touched by someone who also speaks the proper command word ("Gorah!"), it magically heats any liquid placed inside it and remains hot for 3 hours, or until the command word is spoken again by someone within 5 feet of the cauldron.
 Once the cauldron's property has been used, the cauldron can't be activated again until the next dawn.

 Captured witches will trade information in exchange for their lives and freedom, and can be forced to divulge the command word for activating and deactivating the cauldron.
-They also know how to open the trapdoor
+They also know how to open the trapdoor in area K55.
-in area KSS.

 TREASURE